 An extremely revealing set of headphones with a somewhat colored, open, airy sound.
 Unbelievable value.
 Can be strident at times, but it’s very minor.
 Comfort is phenomenal, build is also good.
 They feel lightweight but not as if they would break down easily.

-I love these and have had them on for hours without discomfort.
-I would highly recommend them at a cost even over a benjamin.
+The SR850 isn’t a perfect headphone, but it’s an incredible value for the price.
+I would highly recommend them at a cost even over a Benjamin.
 For their current price it’s an absolute steal.
 This is a very underrated headphone for sure.
 Interested in learning more?

 Stu is determined to provide the truth about all things audio, and strives to deliver excellent content to you the reader!
 In his spare time, he likes to fish, paint, play guitar, attend church, take photos, record videos, graphic design, and more.
 His attention to detail and perfectionist attitude are what allow him to excel, but it can be both a blessing and a hindrance at times.